joelouthan/Theologicus/src/genesis/genesis01-6-13.md

 ### You will be ridiculed and mocked

->Acts 17:32-34 (CSB) When they heard about the resurrection of the dead, some began to ridicule him...
+>Acts 17:32-34 When they heard about the resurrection of the dead, some began to ridicule him...

 ### You will get some with good intentions with a hundred questions or just some lookee-lous